Castaldo/Neural-Nets-Energy-Forecasting/README.md

-# Introduction
+## Introduction

 This an end-to-end data scienece project using Nueral Netwroks to make short-term energy consumption and generation forecasts.
+A more detailed report on thsi project can be found in the **Applications of Neural Networks for Time Series Energy Forecasting.pdf**

-# Notebooks
+## Notebooks

 The **Notebooks** folder contains .ipynb files with some of the data used in this project.
 The notebooks include pre-processing, EDA, and neural net implementations.
 They can be viewed in the links below